dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 # Introduction to vectorization with Vector128 and Vector256

-Vectorization is the art of converting an algorithm from operating on a single value at a time to operating on a set of values (vector).
+Vectorization is the art of converting an algorithm from operating on a single value per iteration to operating on a set of values (vector) per iteration.
 It can greatly improve performance at a cost of increased code complexity.

 In recent releases, .NET has introduced many new APIs for vectorization.
-The vast majority of them are hardware specific, so they require users to provide an implementation per processor architecture (x64 and/or arm64), with the option of using the most optimal instructions for hardware that is executing the code.
+The vast majority of them are hardware specific, so they require users to provide an implementation per processor architecture (such as x86, x64, Arm64, WASM, or other platforms), with the option of using the most optimal instructions for hardware that is executing the code.

 .NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code.
 The purpose of this document is to introduce you to the new APIs and provide a set of best practices.